joe-principe/ttt/README.md

 There is currently an issue if both bots are the same type of cache bot (both cache, both fastcache, both alphabeta).
 I think it has something to do with overwriting the results in the hashtable.
 Otherwise, they work just fine.

+The alpha-beta pruning bot mostly works as player 1, but does not work properly as player 2.
+I think this is the same issue I'd had with the regular minimax where it's incorrectly evaluating ties.

 # Requirements
 * libncurses-dev for ncurses header(s)